cjdbarlow/bedside-notebook/anaesthesia/cardiac/cpb.md

 #Cardiopulmonary Bypass

+*This provides a broad overview of the process of CPB and the roles of the anaesthetist, surgeon, and perfusionist.
+Methods of [myocardial preservation](/anaesthesia/cardiac/myocardial-preservation.md) are covered elsewhere.*

 Use of an external pump and oxygenator to generate pulseless blood flow and facilitate gas exchange.
 CPB involves:
 * Cannulation may be central or peripheral
 	* Central